php-fig/fig-standards/bylaws/004-psr-workflow.md

 ## 1. Roles

 **Editor:** The Editor of a PSR is actively involved in managing and tracking a PSR as it is written.
-A proposal may have no more than two editors at a time, and a single editor is preferred.
+A proposal may have no more than two Editors at a time, and a single Editor is preferred.
 The Editor is responsible for managing the development of a PSR; for representing the PSR in discussions on the PHP-FIG Mailing List; for coordinating other Contributors; and for working with the Coordinator to see the PSR through the review process.
 The Editor(s) are not required to be voting members of